evadne/packmatic/README.md

 ## Source Types

-Within Packmatic, there are four types of Sources:
+Packmatic supports reading from any Source which conforms to the `Packmatic.Source` behaviour.
+To aid adoption and general implementation, there are four types of built-in Sources:

 1.  **File,** representing content on disk, useful when the content is already available and only needs to be integrated.